 Every month or week you need to compare your current spending/investing with the target you set.
 Change the goals or strategy if it’s not working.
 Try to stick to the budget and track your progress on this amazing journey.

 You need to do some trial and error with your budget, to find out what method suits you best.
-Cutting down expenses is not that easy, start gradually and make it habit over the time.
-In the same way saving habits are developed slowly, just initiate your small step.
+Cutting down expenses is not that easy, start gradually and make it a habit over time.
+In the same way, saving habits are developed slowly, just initiate your small step.